FlowMo7/dark-souls-overlay/README.md

 To update the overlay text, navigate to `https://dark-souls-overlay.example.org/set` on your domain, and enter the credentials you declared as `ADMIN_USER` and `ADMIN_PASSWORD`.

+Please note, that, when updating this via chat command, there will not be a feedback in the chat whether the action has been performed (not like Nightbot), but the overlay will just update itself.

 ## Setup

 The docker image can be found